RIOJA. JWST and ALMA unveil the inhomogeneous and complex ISM structure in a star-forming galaxy at $z=6.81$: Discussion

-Motivated by the large differences in critical densities, we explore the possibility that the ionized gas in \shortname\ consists of multiple components with different electron densities and temperatures.
-Although no significant spatial or kinematic offsets are observed, these findings do not rule out the presence of physically distinct gas phases.
-While comprehensive models for ionized gas with multiple phases, such as \texttt{MULTIGRIS} \citep{Lebouteiller2022, Ramambason2022}, are available, we adopt a simplified two-phase toy model that focuses on three emission lines from doubly ionized oxygen: \oiii4364, \oiii5008, and \oiii88.
+Motivated by the large differences in critical densities, we explore the possibility that the ionized gas in \shortname\ consists of multiple components with different electron densities and temperatures (i.e., a density-stratified ionized ISM).
+Although no significant spatial or kinematic offsets are observed, these findings do not rule out the presence of physically distinct gas.
+While comprehensive models for ionized gas with multiple physical conditions, such as \texttt{MULTIGRIS} \citep{Lebouteiller2022, Ramambason2022}, are available, we adopt a simplified two-component toy model that focuses on three emission lines from doubly ionized oxygen: \oiii4364, \oiii5008, and \oiii88.
 A similar analysis has been independently conducted for galaxies at $z = 6$ to 9 by \citet{Harikane25b}.
 By limiting the number of free parameters, our aim is to identify the key physical conditions responsible for the observed line ratios.

-In a two-phase ionized gas, the luminosity of a given emission line ($L_{\rm line}$, where line refers to \oiii4364, \oiii5008 or \oiii88) can be expressed as: {
+In a two-component ionized gas model, the luminosity of a given emission line ($L_{\rm line}$, where line refers to \oiii4364, \oiii5008 or \oiii88) can be expressed as: {

 } where $\epsilon_{{\rm line},i}$ and $V_i$ ($i=1$ or 2) are the volume emissivity and the volume of each ionized gas component, respectively.
 The emissivity $\epsilon_{{\rm line},i}$ is given by: